Vegan Ranch Dressing

-This vegan ranch is simple to make and is one recipe we can confidently say tastes even better than the original.
-Using just a few staple ingredients, the flavors are creamy, tangy, and herbaceous.
+This vegan ranch dressing is simple to make and a recipe I can confidently say tastes even better than the original.
+Using just a few staple ingredients, it turns out creamy, tangy, and herbaceous.
 Serve it with veggie sticks, pizza, or salad!

 Vegan ranch.